jennifertrin/VRAccessToken/README.md

 ## Our Project
 This solution demonstrates how an NFT published on Mintbase.io can be used as a ticket to a browser-based VR experience.

 Artists Liminallogic and Renderedflesh collaborated to create an immersive artwork inspired by the NEAR protocol.
-Using a mechanism devloped by the MintGate platform, we created a URL of their VR experience that is gated by a NEAR NFT.
+Using a mechanism developed by the MintGate platform, we created a URL of their VR experience that is gated by a NEAR NFT.

 ## Links to Project Presentation and Proposal: